simonmika/egmontmika.com/content/blog/don't-work-for-god.md

 Jesus simply expects us to follow him and make disciples.
 Then, naturally, we take care of each other as a family.

 This is not a problem, as long as there is no position to achieve or to keep.
-And no other obligations and expectations that come along with it.
+And no other obligations and expectations that come along with it, are stealing your focus.

 Without position, you can do as little or as much as you are able to, or have faith for, or think that you can afford.
 In this way, your burden is self-regulating.
 It never grows beyond your ability and your faith.
 Still, it can grow, slowly enough to enable you to grow along with it.